microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/module.md

 oneline: "Specify what module code is generated."
 ---

 Sets the module system for the program.
 See the <a href='/docs/handbook/modules.html'>Modules</a> reference page for more information.
-You very likely want `"CommonJS"` for node projects.
+You very likely want `"nodenext"` for modern node projects.

 Changing `module` affects [`moduleResolution`](#moduleResolution) which [also has a reference page](/docs/handbook/module-resolution.html).